A primer on semiconvex functions in general potential theories: Strict comparison with minimal monotonicity and semiconvex functions

-for some $f\in \LSC(\barr \Omega)$ which is positive and bounded from above.
-If we look for convex solutions, we immediately see that they are strongly convex, in the sense that the minimum eigenvalue $\lambda_1({D^2u}) \geq C$ on $\Omega$, for some $C>0$; indeed by semicontinuity and compactness we know that $f \geq c$ on $\Omega$, for some $c > 0$, while $\det D^2u \leq M$ for some upper bound $M>0$ on $f$.
-Therefore, if we restrict ourselves to strongly convex sub-- and supersolutions, we trivially have that subsolutions are quasi-convex.
+for some $f\in C(\Omega)$ which is positive and bounded from above.
+If we look for convex solutions $u$, we immediately see that they are strongly convex, in the sense that $\lambda_1({D^2u}) \geq C$ on $\Omega$, for some $C>0$; indeed by semicontinuity and compactness we know that $f \geq c$ on $\Omega$, for some $c > 0$, while $\det D^2u \leq M$ for some upper bound $M>0$ on $f$.
+Therefore, if we restrict ourselves to strongly convex sub-- and supersolutions, we trivially have that subsolutions are semiconvex.
 Also, since the fibers of the subequation associated to (\ref{maex}) are

 we have that

 and the strong convexity assumption on the supersolutions leads us to require that the matrices $B$ are negative definite with their maximum eigenvalue $\lambda_n (B ) \leq \ell$ for some $\ell < 0$, independent of $x$.
 Therefore, we see that